alicevision/meshroom-manual/source/node_reference/node_reference.rst

   Camera Intrinsics,The intrinsics calibration file for each camera of the rig. (eg. --cameraIntrinsics /path/to/calib1.txt /path/to/calib2.txt)
   Export,Filename for the alembic file containing the rig poses with the 3D points.
 It also saves a file for each camera named 'filename.cam##.abc (trackedcameras.abc)
   Descriptor Path,Folder containing the .desc
-  Match Describer Types,The describer types to use for the matching sift', 'sift_float', 'sift_upright', 'akaze', 'akaze_liop', 'akaze_mldb', 'cctag3', 'cctag4', 'sift_ocv', 'akaze_ocv'
+  Match Describer Types,The describer types to use for the matching ``'sift', 'sift_float', 'sift_upright', 'akaze', 'akaze_liop', 'akaze_mldb', 'cctag3', 'cctag4', 'sift_ocv', 'akaze_ocv'``
   Preset,Preset for the feature extractor when localizing a new image (low, medium, normal, high, ultra) Resection Estimator,The type of /sac framework to use for resection (acransac,loransac) Matching Estimator,The type of /sac framework to use for matching (acransac,loransac)